ottoman91/SMS-Firebolt/README.md

 4. Run the jar with the following command
 `java -jar build/libs/firebolt.jar`

 5. After running the jar, use an API development platform such as [Postman](https://www.getpostman.com/) to test out the API endpoints on your server.
-You can

 ## The API Structure
 Firebolt communicates with a deployed instance of the [Kannel](https://www.kannel.org/) SMS gateway for sending messages.
 It provides a number of RESTful APIs that provide the following features: